-To examine the performance of the proposed procedure, we estimate the following model for short-term interest rates due to Chan et al. (CKLS hereafter) (1992), with $\kappa = 0.6, \mu = 0.09, \sigma = 0.06, \gamma = 0.5$.
+To examine the performance of the proposed procedure, we estimate the following model for short-term interest rates due to Chan et al. (CKLS hereafter) (1992), with $\kappa = 0.6$, $\mu = 0.09$, $\sigma = 0.06$, $\gamma = 0.5$.
 We choose $\gamma = 0.5$ so that the true model becomes a CIR model which enables an exact data simulation.
 The parameters are estimated from 10 years of daily data (2500 observations).
 The experiment is replicated 1000 times to get the means and standard errors for each estimate.
 Two estimation methods are employed to estimate the model: the approximate ML method of Aït-Sahalia (2002) and the proposed two-stage method.1 The results are reported in Table 3.

-$$dX_t = \kappa(\mu - X_t)dt + \sigma X_t^{\gamma} dB_t, \qquad (27)$$
+$$dX_t = \kappa(\mu - X_t)dt + \sigma X_t^{\gamma} dB_t, \tag{27}$$

 To use the two-stage method, the number of subsamples has to be chosen.
-Since there are two parameters in the diffusion term, K = 1 is not adequate.
-Although K = 2 may seem a natural choice, the simulation results suggest that larger values of K are better and the performance of the procedure improves substantially when $K \ge 10$.
+Since there are two parameters in the diffusion term, K=1 is not adequate.
+Although K=2 may seem a natural choice, the simulation results suggest that larger values of K are better and the performance of the procedure improves substantially when $K \geq 10$.
 The estimation of parameters in the drift function does not seem to be dependent on the diffusion parameters in any critical way.
 This suggests that in all cases the quadratic variations are well estimated.
+As a result, we are able to treat the diffusion term as a known function and the in-fill likelihood function is a very good approximation to the one with a known diffusion function.
+Not surprisingly, therefore, our estimates are close to the approximate ML method of Aït-Sahalia (2002).